 – Mahon – from cow’s milk, aged to different degrees of perfection with a bit of salt from the sea; can be used in sweet and savoury dishes, and there’s one for every palate.

-Every country has its own rustic stews that have been around for centuries and are as essential as ‘cerveza’.
+Every country has its own rustic stews that have been around for centuries and are as essential as cerveza.
 Here are some you shouldn’t miss:

 Cocido Madrileno – There’s one essential ingredient to this dish and it’s chickpeas.
 That aside, it is packed full of flavours and things to get you through the winter; blood sausage, lard, bacon, chorizo, beef; along with winter root vegetables, all which make it the perfect family warming winter dish.
 Definitely not one for the veggies.
+This is a popular stew that you’d likely find in the capital city, Madrid!

-All of it!
+Spain is famous for it’s seafood dishes, and so knowing what to go for can be tricky.
+So what should you eat? the answer – All of it!
 If you’re coastal, keep an eye out for a fantastic variety… octopus, squid, mussels, clams, oysters, crabs, crayfish, scallops – basically everything we can’t find in the UK and more, all fresh and fantastic (a major must if you find yourself in Galica).

 Pulpo a la Gallega – Paprika and garlic octopus in olive oil